-- J. All jurisdictions implementing EVS 6021 must work with ES&S to ensure that only the certified system configuration is installed on purchase or anytime a system component is replaced or upgraded.
+- J. All jurisdictions implementing EVS 6030 must work with ES&S to ensure that only the certified system configuration is installed both on first purchase, as well as any time a system component is replaced or upgraded.
 Jurisdictions must as part of their user acceptance test verify the implementation to ensure that the components, software and firmware belong to the certified system.
 Jurisdictions must also perform a trusted build validation as part of the election preparation activities and post-election canvass activities utilizing the vendor supplied methods of validation and verification of voting system integrity.
-A sample format that can be used for the attestation is added Attachment C to this document. - K. ExpressVote 1.0 and ExpressTouch devices are not certified for use in Pennsylvania with EVS 6021.
+A sample format that can be used for the attestation is included as Attachment C to this document. - K. ExpressVote 1.0 and ExpressTouch devices are not certified for use in Pennsylvania with EVS 6030.
 These devices were not presented to the Secretary for certification by ES&S. - L. Jurisdictions can make use of the Electionware adjudication functionality to adjudicate write-ins and evaluate questionable ballots, contests or selections to determine voter intent.
-Any decisions made during review of the ballot must be agreed upon by a team of at least two reviewers authorized by the election official.
-The election official can also consult the paper ballot to assist with determinations made during adjudication.
-In the event of a recount, the voter verified paper ballots must be used for the count. - M. Jurisdictions implementing EVS 6021 must work with ES&S to ensure that the implemented configuration is capable of operating for a period of at least two hours on backup power as required by the VVSG.
-If the system components don't include internal battery packs for reliable power, the Uninterruptible Power Supply (UPS) specified in the EAC certified configuration must be purchased and used at the polling places. - N. Jurisdictions using the services of ES&S or a third-party vendor for election preparation activities must work with ES&S or the vendor to ensure that systems used for ballot definition activities are considered part of the voting system and use certified voting system components.
-The systems used for ballot definition must be configured securely following conditions outlined in this report and following any Directives and Guidance issued by the Secretary.
-Any data transfer between the vendor and county must be done using encrypted physical media or secure file transfer process.
+Any decisions made during the adjudication process must be agreed upon by a team of at least two reviewers authorized by the election official following election code requirements.
+The election official should when necessary consult the paper ballot to assist with determinations made during adjudication.
+In the event of a recount, the voter verified paper ballots must be used for the count. - M. Jurisdictions implementing EVS 6030 must work with ES&S to ensure that the implemented configuration is capable of operating for a period of at least two hours on backup power as required by the VVSG.
+If the system components don't include internal battery packs for reliable power, the Uninterruptible Power Supply (UPS) specified in the EAC certified configuration must be purchased and used at the polling places. - N. Jurisdictions using the services of ES&S or a third-party vendor for election preparation activities must work with ES&S or the vendor to ensure that systems used for ballot definition activities are considered part of the voting system, and they must use certified voting system components.
+The systems used for ballot definition must be configured securely following conditions outlined in this report and following any

+Directives and Guidance issued by the Secretary.
+Any data transfer between the vendor and county must be done using encrypted physical media or a secure file transfer process.
 The file transfer and download must be tracked and audited to make sure that data has not been accessed by unauthorized personnel.